Updated: Jul 24

 Know your finca from your farmhouse?
 What’s the difference between a hotel, motel and hostel?
-The first part of this vocab series can help.
+The first part of this hotel vocab series can help.

 From pubs and palaces to manor houses and mansions, there are a seemingly endless number of terms to describe the different forms of hotels found around the world.
 You are probably familiar with all the terms … but what do they all mean?